 Funds with Cumulative Availability

-Some funds allow students to receive a maximum number of terms or overall dollar amount
+Some aid funds are limited to a maximum number of terms or overall dollar amount:

-- Oregon Opportunity Grant: Eligible students may receive support from the Opportunity Grant program for no more than the equivalent of 4 years, i.e. up to 12 quarters or 8 semesters of full-time enrollment.
+- Oregon Opportunity Grant: Eligible students may receive OOG for up to 12 full-time quarters (8 semesters), the equivalent of 4 years at full-time enrollment.
 For students who are enrolled less than full-time, remaining eligibility will be prorated, based on enrollment status.

 Annual and Cumulative Stafford Loan limits